scottsideleau/get-python-src/README.md

   * You have access to Bourne-Again SHell (BASH) on Linux or MacOS
   * You have privileges to read/write to /opt
   * You have a desire to use:
-    * The latest patch of a Python release (e.g. 3.6)
+    * the latest patch of a Python release (e.g. 3.6), or
-    * A specific patch of a Python release (e.g. 3.6.8)
+    * a specific patch of a Python release (e.g. 3.6.8)
   * You have already installed the dependencies to build Python (see below)

 ### Generated Files